joyrexus/leap-view/docs/overview.md

 ## Rendering recorded samples

-Once you have a sample recorded, you can load and view it in a web browser using our [viewer](http://joyrexus.github.io/sgm/tohf/index.html).
-The viewer allows you to click and choose a sample file you've saved (e.g. `sample.ldj`).
+Once you have a sample recorded, you can load and view it in a web browser using our [viewer](https://github.com/joyrexus/leap-view).
+The viewer allows you to click and choose a sample file you've recorded (e.g. [sample.ldj](https://github.com/joyrexus/leap-view/blob/master/data/sample.ldj)).

 Below we'll walk through an example of loading a recorded sample, using the playback controls, and selecting a region of interest (a subset of frames representing a duration of time within the full sample).
 Once a region/duration is selected you can download the position/velocity data associated with that region.
 (Note: Given our particular research question, we're only interested in the **vertical** position and velocity of the captured gesture.)